bengtmartensson/JGirs/README.md

 in the variable `captureDevice`.
 With an argument, tries to use that as the name of the capturing hardware.

+The signal is output in raw format, consisting of a frequency measurement and a number of durations in micro seconds.
+There is no possibility for example to decode the signal.
+For this, instead the `receive` format should be used, or alternatively, IrScrutinizer should be used.

 ### commands
 Prints a list of the available commands.